MarketSquare/robotframework-tidy/docs/source/transformers/AlignKeywordsSection.rst

 With ``fixed`` alignment each column have fixed width (and tokens that does not fit go into ``overflow`` state - see :ref:`overflow keywords`).

-``auto`` alignment align tokens to the longest token in the column - the column width can be shorter than configured width (but no longer).
+``auto`` alignment aligns tokens to the longest token in the column - the column width can be shorter than configured width (but no longer).

 See examples of the alignment types: